hkchengrex/pysc2/README.md

 ## Test the raw interface

-We have written two simple scripted agents for MoveToBeacon and CollectMineralShards.
+We have written two simple scripted agents for minigames MoveToBeacon and CollectMineralShards.
 You can run them by:

 `python -m pysc2.bin.agent --map MoveToBeacon --agent pysc2.agents.raw_agent.MoveToBeacon`